Gromov-Witten/Hurwitz wall-crossing: Introduction

 \subsection{Acknowledgments}

-First and foremost I would like to thank Georg Oberdieck for the supervision of my PhD.
-In particular, I am grateful to Georg for pointing out that ideas of quasimaps can be applied to orbifold symmetric products.

-I also want to thank Daniel Huybrechts for reading some parts of the present work and Maximilian Schimpf for providing the formula for Hodge integrals.
+First and foremost I would like to thank Georg Oberdieck for the supervision of my PhD, and for pointing out that ideas of quasimaps can be applied to orbifold symmetric products.
+I am grateful to Daniel Huybrechts for reading some parts of the present work and Maximilian Schimpf for providing the formula for Hodge integrals.

-A great intellectual debt is owed to Yang Zhou for his theory of cali- brated tails, without which the wall-crossings would not be possible.
+A great intellectual debt is owed to Yang Zhou for his theory of entangled tails, without which the wall-crossings would not be possible.